 Our Equity Team engages with parents, students and families in conversations about the importance of identity, culture and equitable access to political, economic, and social rights and opportunities.

-Closely examining our curricula to ensure we are teaching students the history of racism, help Baruchians see themselves in social movements of the past, and offer historic and contemporary insights into structural racism.
+Equity Pledge closely examining our curricula to ensure we are teaching students the history of racism, help Baruchians see themselves in social movements of the past, and offer historic and contemporary insights into structural racism.

 Engage our classrooms in discourse around what it means to be an upstander, and to talk about race.